March 10, 2020

 TRC Resources for Virtual Learning and COVID-19 information

 Three Rivers College is closely monitoring the COVID-19 (Coronavirus) outbreak.
 Our primary concern is to maintain a safe and healthy environment for students, employees, and visitors.
-This is a rapidly changing situation; we are working with state and local officials to develop, update, and implement plans in response to COVID-19.
+We continue to work with state and local officials to develop, update, and implement plans in response to COVID-19.

-This page contains information about Three Rivers College’s preparations, actions, and response regarding COVID-19, including information about the move to Virtual Learning and the virtual resources we are providing to our students.
-This page will be updated as needed and when information becomes available.
+This page contains information about Three Rivers College’s preparations, actions, and response regarding COVID-19, including information about the move to summer online classes and the virtual resources we are providing to our students.
+This page will be updated as needed.

-The Welcome Center can help you with general information questions, login and password reset issues, financial aid questions, etc. Call 573-840-9605 or email firstname.lastname@example.org from 8 a.m. to 9 p.m.
-Monday-Thursday, and 8 a.m. to 5 p.m. on Friday.
+The Welcome Center can help you with general information questions, login and password reset issues, financial aid questions, etc. It is located on the 1st Floor of the Westover Administration Building on the Poplar Bluff campus.
+Call 573-840-9605 or email firstname.lastname@example.org.
+Summer hours are 7 a.m. to 7 p.m.
+Monday-Thursday.
+The College will be closed on Fridays during the months of June and July.

 Distance Learning Support

-On the left side of the library page, click on “Search Library Catalog” to find over 200,000 ebooks.
-Once you do either an author, title, subject, or keyword search and see a cataloging record, ebooks are indicated by a red “e” on the far left.
-In the middle of the cataloging record, you will see a “Three Rivers ebook: Click to access.”
-You access the ebook by entering your student email address plus your password.
-Downloading ebooks is not standard across electronic devices.
-Nor is it recommended for cell phones.
+On the left side of the library page, click on “Search Library Catalog” to find over 200,000 e-books, as well as the regular circulating collection.
+Once you do either an author, title, subject, or keyword search and see a cataloging record, e-books are indicated by a red “e” on the far left.
+In the middle of the cataloging record, you will see a “Three Rivers e-book: Click to access.”
+After clicking on this message, you access the e-book by entering your student email address plus your password.
+Downloading e-books is not standard across electronic devices, nor is it recommended for cell phones.

 Nursing Application Deadlines